The American Hellenic Institute Foundation

 Cost and Accommodations:

-Hotel accommodations (McLean Tyson’s Corner Hilton, McLean, Virginia; Hilton Cyprus, Nicosia, Cyprus & Grande Bretagne, Athens, Greece) as well as most meals in Washington, DC, Greece, and Cyprus and transportation to and from the hotels, airport, excursions and meetings will be covered by the AHIF.
+All participants need to make individual plans to arrive in Washington, DC by 3:00 pm on June 18, 2019.
+The students depart for Cyprus on June 21 and June 27 for Athens. the program will conclude officially at midnight on July 4 and the group will depart for the U.S. on July 5, 2019.
+Hotel accommodations (Capital Hilton, Washington, DC; Hilton Cyprus, Nicosia, Cyprus & Grande Bretagne, Athens, Greece) as well as most meals in Washington, DC, Greece, and Cyprus and transportation to and from the hotels, airport, excursions and meetings will be covered by the AHIF.
 Upon acceptance to the program, students will be responsible for purchasing their airline tickets.
 The approximate cost for the round trip ticket from Washington, DC-Larnaca-Athens-US is $2,400.
 All airline tickets must be purchased through a travel agency secured by AHIF.
 Those who wish to extend their stay in Greece should note that the cost for an extended trip will be higher.
+To avoid additional fees, we recommend that you contact the travel agent as soon as possible with your return date to reserve your seats.
+Any changes after booking will incur airline change gees and any additional fare difference.

 Phone interviews are an integral component of the trip application.
 Applicants who have submitted all of their paperwork will then be notified by email that they have qualified for the interview, which is the next phase in the process.